 Thus, an SP can serve as a patient, teacher and evaluator and allow learners the opportunity to practice repeatedly in a safe, controlled and realistic atmosphere with nonjudgmental feedback.
 Educational activities involving SPs can be formatted in multiple fashions, such as one-on-one sessions, for communication skills practice or small group and large group sessions.

-If you’re interested in becoming a Standardized Patient, please contact us at SPPROGRAM@sw.org for additional information.
+If you’re interested in becoming a Standardized Patient, please fill out the information form or contact us at SPPROGRAM@sw.org.

 SP Information Form